Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 **Acuant JavaScript SDK (AcuantJavaScriptSdk.min.js):**

+- Main script used to call all the other parts of the SDK

+**Acuant Camera (AcuantCamera.min.js/AcuantCamera.js)**

 - Live Document Capture functionality
-- Uses Acuant library to detect documents, crop, calculate sharpness and glare.
+- Uses AssureID Document Library to detect documents, crop, calculate sharpness and glare
-- Additional Camera UI provided by Acuant.
+- Additional Camera UI provided by Acuant

-- Face Capture with Passive Liveness using credentials
+**Acuant Passive Liveness (AcuantPassiveLiveness.min.js)**

+- Enables face capture, face match, and liveness detection

+**Acuant Initializer Worker (AcuantInitializerWorker.min.js, AcuantInitializerService.js, AcuantInitializerService.wasm):**

+- WASM-based Web Worker used to initialize the SDK with a set of credentials or a Bearer token
+- Used by the Implementer via **Acuant JavaScript SDK**

-**Acuant Image Service (AcuantImageProcessingService.js.mem):**
+**Acuant Image Worker (AcuantImageWorker.min.js, AcuantImageService.js, AcuantImageService.wasm):**

-- Interface file to interact with **AcuantImageProcessingWorker**
+- WASM-based Web Worker used to run Cropping and Document Detection
+- Used by **Acuant Camera** or by the Implementer via **Acuant JavaScript SDK**

-**Acuant Image Processsing Worker (AcuantImageProcessingWorker.js, AcuantImageProcessingWorker.wasm):**
+**Acuant Metrics Worker (AcuantMetricsWorker.js, AcuantMetricsService.js, AcuantMetricsService.js.mem):**

-- HTML5 Web Worker to process the images
+- Web Worker used to run image quality metrics like sharpness and glare
+- Used by **Acuant Image Worker** after cropping or by the Implementer via **Acuant JavaScript SDK**

 ----------

 ## Setup

-1. Add the following dependencies on these files (**Note**:  These files should be accessible by HTTP in the public resource directory of the hosted application.):
+1. Add the following files, excluding ones that will not be used (**Note**:  These files must be accessible in the public resource directory of the hosted application):
 	- **AcuantJavaScriptSdk.min.js**
+	- **AcuantCamera.min.js**
+	- **AcuantPassiveLiveness.min.js**
+	- **AcuantInitializerWorker.min.js**
+	- **AcuantInitializerServicejs**
+	- **AcuantInitializerService.wasm**
+	- **AcuantImageWorker.min.js**
+	- **AcuantImageService.js**
+	- **AcuantImageService.wasm**
-	- **AcuantImageProcessingService.js.mem**
+	- **AcuantMetricsWorker.min.js**
-	- **AcuantImageProcessingWorker.min.js**
+	- **AcuantMetricsService.js**
-	- **AcuantImageProcessingWorker.wasm**
+	- **AcuantMetricsService.js.mem**

-1. Load AcuantJavascriptSdk script:
+1. Load the main script files, excluding ones that will not be used:

+		<script src="AcuantJavascriptWebSdk.min.js"></script>
+		<script async src="AcuantCamera.min.js"></script>
-		<script async src="AcuantJavascriptWebSdk.min.js"></script>
+		<script async src="AcuantPassiveLiveness.min.js"></script>

 1. Define a custom path to load files (if different than root):

 		const acuantConfig = {
 			path: "/custom/path/to/sdk/"
 		}

-1. Optionally, you can modify the JPEG quality setting in acuantConfig, however, Acuant discourages users from decreasing the quality unless absolutely necessary.
-Note that compression can result in certain tests being skipped, and Acuant strongly advises users against compressing below 600-1200 kb.

-		const acuantConfig = {
-			//other fields
-			jpegQuality: (float in the range of 0 to 1 with 0 being very low quality and 1 being the highest quality) }

 1. Define a callback *before* the script tag in step 2.
-This is an optional global JavaScript function that is executed after Wasm is loaded.
+This is an optional global JavaScript function that is executed after WASM is loaded.

 		var onAcuantSdkLoaded = function(){
 			//sdk has been loaded;
 		}

+1. Optionally, define a method as a callback for unexpected errors in situations where one of the other error callbacks could not be called.
+This callback should rarely, if ever, be called.
+If the callback is getting called, review the implementation as it more often than not indicates a flaw in the implementation.

+		AcuantJavascriptWebSdk.setUnexpectedErrorCallback((error) => {
+			//handle the error
+		});

 ----------

-## Initialize and Start Web Worker
+## Initialize and Start the SDK

-1. Start the HTML5 Web Worker. (**Note**: Only one worker is allowed per application therefore, if you previously called start, it won't start another instance.)

-		AcuantJavascriptWebSdk.start();

-1. Set the credentials (either bearer token or basic auth format in base64) and ACAS endpoint required to initialize the Worker.
+1. Set the credentials (either bearer token or basic auth format in base64) and ACAS endpoint, then initialize the SDK with one of the following methods:

-		function initialize(
+	**Note:** AcuantInitializerWorker is started and ended automatically as needed.

+		AcuantJavascriptWebSdk.initialize(
-			token : string, //Acuant credentials in base64 (basic auth format id:pass) endpoint : string, //endpoint for Acuant's ACAS server
+			token: string, //Acuant credentials in base64 (basic auth format id:pass)
+			endpoint: string, //endpoint for Acuant's ACAS server
-			callback: object); //callback shown below
+			callback: object, //callback shown below
+			fromCDN: int //set to 1 if hosting via cdn, defaults to 0 );

 		//or

-		function initializeWithToken(
+		AcuantJavascriptWebSdk.initializeWithToken(
-			token : string, //bearer token
+			token: string, //bearer token
-			endpoint : string, //endpoint for Acuant's ACAS server
+			endpoint: string, //endpoint for Acuant's ACAS server
-			callback: object); //callback shown below
+			callback: object, //callback shown below
+			fromCDN: int //set to 1 if hosting via cdn, defaults to 0 );

-		var callback = {
+		let callback = {
-			onSuccess:function(){
+			onSuccess:function() {
+				//proceed with using the sdk
 			},
-			onFail:function(code, description){
+			onFail:function(code, description) {
+				//handle the error
 			}
 		}

 	Use the following ACAS endpoints based on region:

 		USA: https://us.acas.acuant.net